 This makes it easy for the users to manage their storage and enjoy apps with fewer restrictions.

 Similarly, most apps come with in-app purchase options, which unlock features after purchasing them.
-But the assets and functions for these features are all saved on the device along with the app.
+But the assets and functions for these features were all previously saved on the device along with the app.
 Using on-demand resources mobile app developers can disable all the locked features during the installation process, and instead enable the user to download them when they purchase those features.

 The final process in app thinning is bitcode.
 Usually, once a developer completes the development process on a mobile app, he/she uploads a compiled binary file onto iTunes connect.
 This enables Apple to check the app, before making it available to all the users on the App Store.